wormhole-foundation/xdapp-book/src/technical/env/environments.md

 ### What components do I need now?
 What components will I need in the future?

 - You may be able to get a lot done with just an EVM chain and a Guardian.
-However, as your application gets more sophisticated, components like relayers, frontends, automated tests, databases, explorers, and other blockchains are likely to get added into the environment.
+However, as your application gets more sophisticated, components like relayers, front end, automated tests, databases, explorers, and other blockchains are likely to get added into the environment.

 ### What are my dependencies?